A2osX/A2osX/.Docs/Glossary.md

 **inverse video**: The display of text on the computer's display screen in the form of dark dots on a light (or other single phosphor color) background, instead of the usual light dots on a dark background.

+**IP**: Internet Protocol, part of TCP/IP.
+Used to define the transmission of data over network interfaces.

+**IP Address**: a unique string of numbers separated by periods that identifies each computer using the Internet Protocol to communicate over a network.

 **IRQ**: A 65C816 signal line that, when activated, causes an interrupt request to be generated.

 **IWM**: "Integrated Woz Machine"; the custom chip that controls Apple's 3.5-inch disk drives.